edev/sira/installation.md

 sudo useradd ...

 # On the control node
-sira-install <sira-user> <administrative-user>@<managed-node>
+sira-install <sira-user> <managed-node-admin>@<managed-node>
 ```

 ### Final Steps

-1. Transfer the manifest private key (e.g. `~/.ssh/manifest`) from the control user (on the control node) to the account where you will develop your manifests and tasks.
-Remove it from the control user.
+1. Transfer the manifest private key (e.g. `~/.ssh/manifest`) from the control node user to the account where you will develop your manifests and tasks.
+Remove it from the control node user.
 1. Make note of the following invocation.
 When you wish to sign your manifest and task files, you will need to run the following (which you might want to put in a simple script on your development machine):

    ```